IslandViewPTA/islandview-pta-site/content/news/2019-11-newsletter.md

 Join Island View students and families on Friday, November 15th in the Theater and Library, and remember your gift list as you get first peek at our Book Fair!

+## Spirit Wear FLASH SALE

+Just in time for the holidays, a final chance to grab some Island View Spirit Wear.

+November 21st - 30th, all your favorite attire for you and everyone on your gift list is on sale [here](/shop/).
+Orders delivered mid-December!

 ## FROZEN II Movie Morning

 {{< fig src="Frozen n.jpg" class="max-w-xs" align="right" >}}